 Really there is no limit to the Sober Treat concept.
 You could buy yourself a new bed and call it a sober treat!
 Or a lush winter coat!
 Or even a puppy!
 Or maybe even just your favourite chewing gum or beautiful ripe piece of fruit from the local farmers market.

 Because the thing about Sober Treats is that it's not only about the material object you are obtaining and the pleasure you're going to derive from that object.
 It's the power and meaning behind the act of selecting and obtaining the object.
 That movement towards getting something for yourself is as important as the consumption or use of the object itself.

-Because with every Sober Treat you give yourself you’re sending yourself a very important message – that is that you are worthy of treating.
+With every Sober Treat you're sending yourself a very important message - that is that you are worth treating.

 With every Sober Treat You are recognising and rewarding yourself for all the hard work, blood, sweat and tears that you are pouring into turning your life around.
 You are acknowledging that it takes a big effort not just in giving up the booze but in facing life every single day without numbing or avoiding.

 You are telling yourself; "I deserve this.
 I have earned this.
 I care about myself.
 I'm proud of myself."
 That's the message you are sending to yourself.
 That's what Sober Treats say.
 And it's a very important message to hear.

 Sober Treats are as important for me now - 7 1/2 years after my last ever drink - as they were 6 days after.
 With every bunch of fresh flowers I buy for myself I am sending myself a little love and respect message.
 Just today I bought myself two new types of tea (even though I have many already at home!).
 One is a blueberry tea to enjoy chilled and the other a spicy chai to have in the late afternoon when I need a pick-me-up.
 Delicious.
 I was very clear in my mind when I bought these.
 I thought to myself; "I deserve these treats."